HomeBusProjects/HomeBus/PROTOCOL.md

 # Homebus Protocols

+Homebus provides a network abstration designed to simplify sharing of data between IoT devices.
+Just as IP provides an abstract internetwork that runs above network hardware while hiding the details of the network hardware's implementation, and TCP provides a reliable stream networking abstraction, Homebus focusses on an abstract network where blocks of data can be shared between devices using a standardized format.

+Homebus consists of three protocols: a provisioning protocol, a layer that runs Homebus over MQTT and a

+The first is a provisioning protocol.
+A client that wishes to join a Homebus network requests access via the provisioning protocol via a provisioning server.
+It is preconfigured with a security token and contact information for the server.

 Homebus provides a "pubsub" networking abstraction in which clients can publish and subscribe to specific data types.

 Clients are identified by a UUID which will be unique in their networks.